 YOUR LEARNING ROADMAP

 In the foundation year, month 1 to 12, all students study the same concepts.
 Year 1 is an interdisciplinary year designed to be relevant to all students regardless of their future specializations.
-There are no elective courses this year.

 Throughout the year, you will be introduced to multiple disciplines and develop problem-solving skills.
 You learn through:

 Deep dive into courses, 1-3 weeks at a time.
 Explore foundational courses like Mathematics, Ethics, Foundation in Technology, Application of Sciences, Appreciation of differences, and others.
 At any given time, a student will be engaged in only one course.
 Courses are designed to kindle curiosity, enable foundations for real-world projects to happen more meaningfully, and to empower students to learn how to learn.
 Active learning pedagogies will be used.
 Year 1 is an interdisciplinary year that is designed to be relevant to all students regardless of their future specializations.
-There are no elective courses this year.

 Year 1 Courses:

 - Foundation in Technology

 - Application of Science (Physics, Chemistry, and Biology)

 - Appreciation of Difference